wp-plugins/child-theme-configurator/readme.txt

 = How do I set the !important flag? =

 We always recommend relying on good cascading design over global overrides.
-To that end, you have ability to change the load order of child theme styles by entering a value in the "Order" field.
+To that end, you have ability to change the load order of child theme custom styles by entering a value in the "Order" field.
 And yes, you can now set properties as important by checking the "!" box next to each input.
 Please use judiciously.

 = How do I create cross-browser gradients? =